ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

    - The hidden state at the current time step is calculated using:
      - The input at the current time step.
      - The hidden state from the previous time step.
-     - A set of learnable weights and biases.
+     - A set of learnable weights and biases [57].

 2. **Output at Each Time Step**:
-   - The output at a given time step is computed using the updated hidden state and another set of weights and biases.
+   - The output at a given time step is computed using the updated hidden state and another set of weights and biases [58].

 3. **Recurrent Process**:
-   - The RNN processes data one step at a time, using the context from previous steps to influence the current computation.
+   - The RNN processes data one step at a time, using the context from previous steps to influence the current computation [59].

----

 ## Applications of RNNs